TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-01-08-clean-and-decoupled-controllers-commands-and-event-subscribers-once-and-for-all-with-delegator-pattern.md

 title: "Clean and Decoupled Controllers, Commands and Event Subscribers Once and for All with Delegator Pattern"
 perex: '''
     Do you write your application for **better future sustainability** or just to get paid for it today?
-    If the first one, you care about design patterns.
+    If you're the first one, you care about design patterns.
 I'm happy to see you!
     <br>
     <br>
     Today I will show you **why and how to use *delegator pattern*** in your application so it makes it to the pension.